 Mike Darwin continued to work as a researcher at Saul Kent's company Critical Care Research (CCR) until 2001.
 Darwin's most notable accomplishment at CCR was his role in developing methods to sustain dogs without neurological damage following 17 minutes of warm ischemia.
 Undisclosed conflicts with CCR management caused Darwin to leave CCR in 2001.
 He worked briefly with Alcor and Suspended Animation, and later did consulting work for the Cryonics Institute.
 But for the most part Darwin has been distanced from cryonics organizations, which many regard as a frustrating loss of a valuable resource for cryonics.

 The history of the Cryonics Institute (CI) has been less tumultuous than that of Alcor.
-CI has had primarily two Presidents: Robert Ettinger from April 1976 to September 2003, and Ben Best thereafter.
+CI has had primarily two Presidents: Robert Ettinger from April 1976 to September 2003, and Ben Best to June 2012.
 (Andrea Foote was briefly President in 1994, but soon became ill with ovarian cancer.)
 Robert Ettinger decided to build fiberglass cryostats rather than buy dewars because CI's Detroit facility was too small for dewars.
 Robert Ettinger's mother became the first patient of the Cryonics Institute when she deanimated in 1977.
 She was placed in dry ice for about ten years until CI began using liquid nitrogen in 1987 (the same year that Robert Ettinger's first wife became CI's second patient).
 In 1994 CI acquired the Erfurt-Runkel Building in Clinton Township (a suburb northeast of Detroit) for about $300,000.
 This is roughly the same amount of money as had been bequeathed to CI by CI Member Jack Erfurt (who had deanimated in 1992).
 Erfurt's wife (Andrea Foote who deanimated in 1995) also bequeathed $300,000 to CI.
 Andy Zawacki, nephew of Connie Ettinger (wife of Robert Ettinger's son David), built a ten-person cryostat in the new facility.
 Fourteen patients were moved from the old Detroit facility to the new Cryonics Institute facility.
 Andy Zawacki is a man of many talents.
 He has been a CI employee since January 1985 (when he was 19 years old), handling office work (mostly Member sign-ups and contracts), building maintenance and equipment fabrication, but also patient perfusion and cool-down.